|| Tutorials home | Decreasing risk | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications | Builders guide ||

 The regulations were forcing ultralight aviation to operate in a regime where any sort of stall, not quickly recovered — because of a lack of supervised training in two-place aircraft — was almost certainly going to finish up as an accident.
 In general aviation training the recommended minimum height for practising stall recovery was then 3000 feet agl.

-About this time Frank Bailey published his remarkable book on how to teach yourself to fly a minimum aircraft.
+About this time Frank Bailey, an aircraft production engineer, published his popular book on how to teach yourself to fly a minimum aircraft.
 The book explained all that was needed; from basic aerodynamics in simple terms to choosing a paddock from which to operate.
-The book cover indicates that the definition of a paddock was somewhat loose in those earlier days — the two B1-RD minimum aircraft are operating from a rather rough, dry creek bed.
+The book cover indicates that the definition of a paddock was somewhat loose in those earlier days — the two B1-RD minimum aircraft are operating from a rather rough, dry creek bed; note that registration marks had not yet appeared.

-Photo courtesy of the Australian Ultralight Aircraft Museum — larger image.
+Photo courtesy of the Australian Ultralight Aircraft Museum, Holbrook, NSW — larger image.

-4. Taking powered sport and recreational aviation in hand — training aircraft and flight schools: 1985–19861985 The AUF membership reaches 800.
-DoA promulgated ANO 95.25 for single-place and two-place factory-built ultralights.
-This ANO was introduced as an interim emergency means for providing approval of two-seaters built to a defined airworthiness standard and to allow their use as commercial training aircraft for the ANO 95.10 pilots without full type certification.
-The AUF was thereby enabled to set up training curricula; encourage the establishment of facilities for ultralight flight training, (both within the clubs and as commercial entities); nurture their continuing existence and maintain a safety watch over their operations and abilities.
-(In later years all the ANO designations were changed to CAOs; i.e. Civil Aviation Orders.)
+4. Taking powered sport and recreational aviation in hand — training aircraft and flight schools: 1985–19861985 The AUF membership reaches 850.
+DoA promulgated ANO 95.25* as a second regulatory class covering single-place and two-place factory-built ultralights.
+This ANO was introduced as an interim means (until ANOs 95.55 and 101.55 were promulgated) for providing approval of two-seaters, built to a defined airworthiness and design standard, and to allow their use as commercial training aircraft — without full type certification — for the ANO 95.10 pilots.
+The ANO 95.10 regulatory class was still exempt from airworthiness or design specifications.

 This was a big step for Australian aviation generally and again a world first; but still an ultralight could not be flown at a height in excess of 500 feet agl.
 The legislation specified 370 kg maximum take-off weight [MTOW] inclusive of pilot and student weight; which was somewhat low as it was difficult to accommodate two people (at the standard mean weight of 77 kg each) plus around 25 kg of fuel in a stronger, thus heavier, airframe without exceeding MTOW – so it was later increased to 400 kg.
 A single-place 95.25 aircraft was limited to 290 kg MTOW.
 The reliability and availability of purpose-built two-stroke engines are improving, along with better engine and airframe performance.